vickmuir/Backup/reregister.md

 {:tip: .tip}
 {:note: .note}
 {:important: .important}
+{:shortdesc: .shortdesc}

 # Reregistering a vault
 {: #reregister}

-This task is most commonly used after the Operating System of a server is reloaded.
+Reregistering a vault is a task that is most commonly used after the Operating System of a server is reloaded.
 You can also use these steps to [use backups of one server to restore data on another server](/docs/infrastructure/Backup?topic=Backup-restorefromotherVSI).
-{:tip}
+{:shortdesc}

 1. Start {{site.data.keyword.backup_notm}} portal and log in.
 For more information, see the [Getting started tutorial](/docs/infrastructure/Backup?topic=Backup-getting-started#getting-started).